Armodafinil: Jet lag

+Available forms

+Armodafinil is available in the form of 50, 150, 200, and 250 mg oral tablets.

+A 50 mg dose of armodafinil is essentially equivalent to at 100 mg dose of modafinil in terms of drug levels.

 Adverse effects

 In placebo-controlled studies, the most commonly observed side effects were headache, xerostomia (dry mouth), nausea, dizziness, and insomnia.
 Possible side effects also include depression, anxiety, hallucinations, euphoria, extreme increase in activity and talking, anorexia, tremor, thirst, rash, suicidal thoughts, and aggression.
 Symptoms of an overdose on armodafinil include trouble sleeping, restlessness, confusion, disorientation, feeling excited, mania, hallucinations, nausea, diarrhea, severely increased or decreased heart beat, chest pain, and increased blood pressure.
-Serious rashes can develop in rare cases, and require immediate medical attention due to the possibility of Steven's-Johnson Syndrome, or other hypersensitivities to armodafinil.
+Serious rashes can develop in rare cases, and require immediate medical attention due to the possibility of Stevens–Johnson syndrome, or other hypersensitivities to armodafinil.

+Misuse potential

+Armodafinil has a low misuse potential similar to modafinil.

+Interactions

+Hypertensive crises have been reported when armodafinil has been taken with monoamine oxidase inhibitors (MAOIs) like tranylcypromine.

 Pharmacology

 Pharmacodynamics

 The mechanism of action of armodafinil is unknown.
 Armodafinil (R-(−)-modafinil) has pharmacological properties almost identical to those of modafinil (a mixture of R-(−)- and (S)-(+)-modafinil).
 The (R)- and (S)-enantiomers have similar pharmacological action in animals.
 Armodafinil has wake-promoting actions similar to sympathomimetic agents including amphetamine and methylphenidate, although its pharmacologic profile is not identical to that of the sympathomimetic amines.
-Armodafinil is an indirect dopamine receptor agonist; it binds in vitro to the dopamine transporter (DAT) and inhibits dopamine reuptake.
+Armodafinil binds in vitro to the dopamine transporter (DAT) and inhibits dopamine reuptake.
 For modafinil, this activity has been associated in vivo with increased extracellular dopamine levels.
 In genetically engineered mice lacking the dopamine transporter, modafinil lacked wake-promoting activity, suggesting that this activity was DAT-dependent.
 However, the wake-promoting effects of modafinil, unlike those of amphetamine, were not antagonized by the dopamine receptor antagonist haloperidol in rats.
 In addition, alpha-methyl-p-tyrosine, an inhibitor of dopamine synthesis, blocks the action of amphetamine but does not block locomotor activity induced by modafinil.

 In addition to its wake-promoting effects and ability to increase locomotor activity in animals, according to Nuvigil prescribing information from manufacturer Cephalon, armodafinil produces psychoactive and euphoric effects, alterations in mood, perception, thinking, and feelings typical of other central nervous system (CNS) stimulants in humans.
 Armodafinil, like racemic modafinil, may also possess reinforcing properties, as evidenced by its self-administration in monkeys previously trained to administer cocaine; armodafinil was also partially discriminated as stimulant-like.
 A Cephalon-founded study in which patients were administered modafinil, methylphenidate, and a placebo found that modafinil produces "psychoactive and euphoric effects and feelings consistent with [methylphenidate]."

+Like modafinil, armodafinil is an inhibitor and/or inducer of certain cytochrome P450 enzymes.
+It moderately induces CYP3A4 and moderately inhibits CYP2C19.
+In contrast to modafinil however, armodafinil does not induce CYP1A2.